 > hg pull https://your.fogbugz.com/kiln/repo/my/kiln/trunk pulling from https://your.fogbugz.com/kiln/repo/my/kiln/trunk searching for changes adding changesets adding manifests adding file changes added 4 changesets with 5 changes to 4 files (+1 heads) (run 'hg heads' to see heads, 'hg merge' to merge) > hg merge 4 files updated, 0 files merged, 0 files removed, 0 files unresolved > hg commit -m "merge"

 Once this is done, you will have saved, in your local repository, all of your changes plus all of the changes that have been going on in the “trunk” repository.
-You can now push your changes to the “trunk” repository and your branch repository without conflict.
+You can now push your changes to the “trunk” repository and your “branch repository”/fork without conflict.

 > hg push https://your.fogbugz.com/kiln/repo/my/kiln/trunk pushing to https://your.fogbugz.com/kiln/repo/my/kiln/trunk searching for changes kiln: successfully pushed 2 changesets > hg push pushing to https://your.fogbugz.com/kiln/repo/my/kiln/branch searching for changes kiln: successfully pushed 5 changesets

-These pushes will ensure that all of the changes that were in the branch are now included in “trunk” repository on the server and vice versa.
-You now have the choice to either remove the branch repository, or keep it around if you plan on continuing development there.
-You must be an administrator to remove a repository, but you get to it through the Settings tab in the repository view:
+These pushes will ensure that all of the changes that were in the branch/fork are now included in “trunk” repository on the server and vice versa.
+You now have the choice to either remove the “branch repository”/fork, or keep it around if you plan on continuing development there.
+You must be an administrator to remove a repository, and you do so through the Settings tab in the repository view: